 Find or Produce The Products You Want to Sell

-Once you the E-Commerce website ready, it’s time to stock it with products.
+Once you have the E-Commerce website is ready, it’s time to stock it with products.
 But before you list your products on the website, make sure you have enough inventory.
 Depending on what you choose, you can either manufacture your product or source it from a third party.
 In either case, you will need enough inventory to sell to your potential audience.
-After you have sourced or manufactured the products, you can list them and start selling.
+After you have sourced or manufactured the products, you can list them and start selling them.

 Market and Optimize Your Website